Aunt Jeannette, cousin Cleo, Mose Henderson (my dad) , Esther Henderson (my mom) , me, and then Councilman Thomas Bradley in 1965.

 My important education began when my formal education ended.
 I used my four years as an undergraduate student and four years in graduate school at UCLA as an opportunity to learn how to learn.
 Instead of carrying facts with me from my time as a formal student, I used the methods of investigation I praciced at UCLA to become a student of leadership principles used to supervise, manage and lead in the world of work.
 After completing my Master's degree at UCLA, I continued study in the doctoral program at UCLA in the field now known as Organizational Development.
 I completed the first two years of the doctoral program before withdrawing in 1973.

 I was born and raised in Los Angeles California.
 Today, in addition to executive coaching, I am a volunteer oxen teamster at the Orange County California Centennial Farm.
 I have volunteered more than 800 hours each year since 2004 to show teams of oxen to school children.
 I write a column, The Wisdom of Cattle, for Rural Heritage magazine, In this column I explore the wonderful lessons of life I learn while driving a team of oxen.
-I work with three oxen at the Centennial Farm.
-Patches is 16 years old, he is the remaining ox of our Lineback team.
-I also work with Hoss and Howie; they are American Milking Devon cattle, a heritage breed.
-Hoss and Howie will be 7 years old in 2020.
+I work with the oxen at the Centennial Farm.
+They are half-brothers named Hoss and Howie; they are American Milking Devon cattle, a heritage breed.
 In order to drive an oxen team you must first earn their trust and respect.
 After that driving the cattle is fun and if you pay attention, you will learn the ancient wisdom of cattle.

-I am an amatuer magician and Secretary for the International Brotherhood of Magicians (IBM) Ring 313, the John Fedko Ring in Orange County California.
+I am a magician and officer for the International Brotherhood of Magicians (IBM) Ring 313, the John Fedko Ring in Orange County California.
 I use my skill with magic to coach my clients to notice aspects of their behavior that everyone else can see but is invisible to my clients.
 I call this work Ethical Magic because I use magic to help my clients understand what is happening.

 Philip wearing a